-The new set of requirements involve a net-new certification process that is based on review by the Certified Third-Party Assessment Organization (C3PAO) focused on assessing organizations against these cybersecurity requirements.
-Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the level required of CMMC certification at the time of award.
+The new set of requirements involves a net-new certification process that is based on a review by the Certified Third-Party Assessment Organization (C3PAO) focused on assessing organizations against these cybersecurity requirements.
+Upon rollout, RFPs will include a "go/no-go" decision based on whether the contractor meets the level required for CMMC certification at the time of the award.
 With these strict requirements, it’s imperative that Prime contractors and their DoD subcontractors prepare for CMMC certification in 2020.

-Prime contractors are expected to support their supply chain in CMMC rollout
+Prime contractors are expected to support their supply chain in the CMMC rollout